cherrycokeboy/SampleTest/index.rst

 Data Acquisition and Manipulation
 ======================================
 The first step to any data science project, is to acquire some data.
 In our project, this was done be vigorously scrolling through the internet, trying to find any data on the World Cup.
 Our first stop was kaggle.com, because it has some really good data on a lot of different subjects, exceptionally sports.
-And after looking around for a while, we did in fact find the data we were looking for `here`_.
+And after looking around for a while, we did in fact find the data we were looking for `here <...>`_.
 On that website's page, we found three datasets.
 The first had information on the general world cups from 1930 to 2014.
 The second had information on each match that happened at each world cup.
 The last on had information each people and couch of each team in each world cup.
 From this data, we had to do a little data maneuvering to get them all together and working.
 This was done by doing a quick join in pandas like this:

 .. code-block:: python